jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 Our domain was so like an automated packaging processing center that we often used the package processing center as a metaphor in understanding and modeling concepts in our own domain.
 I can convey most of what we experienced with the automated package processing center domain without losing too much in translation.

 # The Requirements
-I had joined this software company just as the new project was ramping up.
+I joined this software company just as the new project was ramping up.
 Our Project Manager (PM) described to our team its main features, which routed packages based upon a set of rules.
 Our PM presented the rules as slides in a PowerPoint presentation deck, which I assumed was what he had used in presentations with the customer.

 There were about two dozen slides each in the form of an __IF RULEs__ that were like the following:
 ```